David Letterman, 78, has been confused for fan-favorite 99-year-old star

 Since leaving The Late Show in 2015, he became the host of another talk show on Netflix three years later, titled My Next Guest Needs No Introduction with David Letterman.

-As for Van Dyke, he is currently planning for his upcoming 100th birthday.
+As for Van Dyke, he is celebrating his 100th birthday.
 The actor’s wife, Arlene Silver, spoke about his upcoming December 13 milestone birthday during an interview Sunday with People at the premiere of Dick Van Dyke's 100th Celebration in Malibu, California.

 According to Silver, Van Dyke won’t be having a big party; instead, he plans to stay at home with her.